drq883/vbox/README.md

  + STOp        - stop the current VM by sending the ACPI signal
  + RESTart     - restart the current VM (poweroff and start)
  + List        - this command just lists the snapshots again
- + Revert      - revert the current VM to the last saved snapshot (may poweroff and start)
+ + Revert      - revert the current VM to the last saved snapshot (will reboot if running)
  + DELete <n>  - delete the specified snapshot
- + RESTOre <n> - restore the specified snapshot (host should be down)
+ + RESTOre <n> - restore the specified snapshot (host must be down)
  + Take <name> - take a snapshot of the current VM and name it <name>
  + quit        - return to the VM display
  + Quit        - quit vbox altogether